 Ideal for Active Children

-- Loves chasing toys and playing fetch
+- Abyssinians loves chasing toys and playing games with kids.

 Example